PM Orban calls for autonomy for ethnic Hungarians beyond borders

 Orban pledged to continue the policies of his previous government and said these would be based on "open dialogue and brave thinking" when it comes to European affairs.

-He said Hungary was and remained, beyond doubt, part of NATO and also the EU and his government regarded any program that called for an exit from the EU a dangerous extremity.
+He said Hungary was and remained, beyond doubt, part of NATO and also the EU and his government regarded any programme that called for an exit from the EU a dangerous extremity.

 "But we are members of these alliances and not hostages," he said.
 "We want a Europe that respects its own roots, respects Christianity and also gives due respect to individual nations."